This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Remission of HELP Liability and Refund of Upfront Tuition Fees

 (23) In the event an Elite Athlete, an ADF Reservist or an Emergency Service Volunteer is forced to withdraw from Unit/s after the census date of the Unit/s to participate in training or sporting commitments or in order to undertake full-time service, they can apply for remission of their Higher Education Loan Program (HELP) liability and/or refund of Student contribution amounts or tuition fees (if paid upfront) in accordance with relevant legislation.
-Students should submit their application on the relevant forms with the required documentation to Student Success.
+Students should submit their application on the relevant forms with the required documentation to Student Experience.

 (24) Electronic records of all correspondence and decisions related to Students under these procedures are to be retained in accordance with the University Records Management Rule.